 Spring Valley -a collection of homes around the modern day intersection of IN-38 and South County Road 150-West- was home to many Quakers at one point, including several involved with the Underground Railroad2.
-Eventually, the homes -just half a mile southeast from a Friends Church- became so numerous that the population increase warranted the construction of a schoolhouse, Fall Creek Township’s District 3.
-In 1880, the building was situated at the southeast corner of 38 and 150-West, on the land of T.M.
-Hardy3
+Eventually, the houses became so numerous that a schoolhouse was warranted.
+In 1880, Fall Creek Township’s District 3 school stood at the southeast corner of 38 and 150-West on the land of T.M.
+Hardy3.Â

-The iteration of the school that’s still standing was completed in 1902 at a time when what’s now State Road 38 ran to the south of the structure4.
-Those traveling by the old schoolhouse today on IN-38 see the building from its back wall.
+The schoolhouse that’s still standing was completed in 1902.
+Back then, what’s now State Road 38 ran south of the structure4.
+Those traveling by the old school today on IN-38 see the building from its back wall.
+In 1906, the District 5: Lukens school was closed and its students were sent to District 3.

-In 1928, the Spring Valley school was reopened after a year of closure as the result of a petition circulated amongst District 3, whose students had been conveyed to Pendleton5.
-In 1933 the schoolhouse, abandoned for several years, was sold to Robert Noland of Markleville, who remodeled it into a dwelling6.
 Noland overhauled the old schoolhouse pretty extensively, to the point of deception: I had to check with the Madison County Historian, Steve Jackson, to make sure I’d photographed the right building!
+Today, it remains a home.Â

 Sources Cited